pawbyte/Game-Pencil-Engine-Editor/README.md

 We have made a helpful guide on how to compile Game Pencil from source [here](https://pawbyte.com/building-game-pencil-from-source-code/)

+Coding with Game Pencil Engine
+=======================

 This editor is coded completely in C/C++ and uses a modular design for display, input, output and audio.
-=======================

 Currently, the first modular block is SDL2, with plans to expand to SFML, OPENGL and Vulkan in later updates.